rafa-acioly/circuitpy/README.md

-# circuitpy
+# Circuitpy

-circuitpy is a abstract Python library for dealing with circuit breakers.
+Circuitpy is a abstract Python library for dealing with circuit breakers, it makes easy to use with anything or anywhere, you can use with `redis`, `sql`, `in memory cache`, `apis` and etc.

 ## Installation